Policies & Procedures

 • The applicant is part of an approved foreign exchange program in which the university participates or a foreign student participates in an approved exchange program in which the waiver of fees is reciprocal.

-• The applicant is a student from another university participating in the Committee on Institutional Cooperation (CIC) Program by taking courses at UIUC.
+• The applicant is a student from another university participating in the Committee on Institutional Cooperation (CIC) Program by taking courses at University of Illinois Urbana-Champaign.

 • The applicant is an Illinois Teacher of the Year recipient.